 Dun or buckskin?

-While we’re on the topic of colours, this is one that some people get particularly hot under the colour about.
+While we’re on the topic of colours, this is one that some people get particularly hot under the collar about.
 Yes they look similar with a creamy/golden body and a darker mane, tail and legs, but they are genetically quite different.
 Buckskin occurs as a result of the cream dilution gene acting on a bay horse, while duns come from the dun dilution gene.
 The easiest way to tell them apart is to look for a dorsal stripe.
 If it’s there then the horse is dun, if it’s missing then the horse is buckskin.

 Appaloosa is a breed not a colour.
 Don’t make the mistake of referring to every spotted horse you see as an Appaloosa, because you’ve got a good chance of offending the owner/rider/connections if you get it wrong.
 And in case you’re not sure, the spelling is double p, single l, double o, rather than the various alternatives you’ll find all over the internet.